juliocymartins/-BreadcrumbsNLP-Disaster-Tweets-Competition-Kaggle/README.md

 - Contributions

 # Repository
-- submission: Screenshot of the competition result on Kaggle (score: 0.79558).
+- submission: Submission file and screenshot of the competition result on Kaggle (score: 0.79558).
 - visualizations: This folder contains images generated during the project.
 - nlp_disaster_tweets_competition.ipynb: Jupyter notebook containing the project development.
 - sample_submission.csv: Sample CSV file demonstrating the required format for submission on Kaggle.